manuelbieh/react-book/basics/excursus-es2015+.md

 ## Summary

 ES2015 and the following versions of the ECMAScript standard have given us a lot of new functionality that did not exist in JavaScript before.
-It's hard to imagine working without these — especially when using React.
+It is hard to imagine working without these — especially when using React.
 The most notable new features are:

 - Variable declarations with `let` and `const`
 - **Arrow functions** — to create functions that do not bind their own `this`
 - **Classes** — they are the basis of **React Class components** and facilitate a multitude of things
-- **Rest and Spread operators** — which increases the read- and writability of data in arrays and objects immensely
+- **Rest and Spread operators** — which increase the read- and writability of data in arrays and objects immensely
 - **Template strings** — to facilitate working with JavaScript expressions in Strings
 - **Promises** and **Asynchronous functions with `async` / `await`** — which enhance working with asynchronous data and make it much easier
 - **Import** and **Export** — for encapsulating reusable JavaScript on a module basis